 Entrance to the lookout is free, although you do have to pay for parking.
 Moreover, be prepared for lots of wind!
 Trade winds blow through the valley and between the mountains, causing a wind tunnel that creates quite the sensory experience.

-While you’re there, take the time to read the placards that go over the historical significance of this area.
-Interestingly, Nu‘uanu Pali is the site of one of the bloodiest battles in Hawaiian history: the Battle of Nuʻuanu.
-We suggest allowing anywhere from 10-30 minutes for this experience.
+While visiting, be sure to read the placards detailing the historical significance of Nuʻuanu Pali, the site of the infamous Battle of Nuʻuanu, one of the bloodiest battles in Hawaiian history.
+Allocate 10-30 minutes for this educational experience.

-Read More: 18 Things to Know Before Visiting Oahu, Hawaii
+Read More: Things to Know Before Visiting Oahu

 Manoa Falls is a popular hiking trail near Honolulu, ending with a waterfall that’s one of the most scenic places in Oahu.
 The trail itself is about 1.7 miles long and is considered a moderate hike.
 Make sure to wear shoes with good traction on your visit, as the trail can get very muddy.